Hyperbolic Geometry of Superstring Perturbation Theory

 \subsubsection{Gluing-Compatible Local Coordinates and Hyperbolic Metric}

-The gluing-compatibility requirement demands that the choice of local coordinates on a 1PR Riemann surface must be the same as the local coordinates induced on it from the component surfaces.
+The requirement of gluing-compatibility demands that the choice of local coordinates on a 1PR Riemann surface must be the same as the local coordinates induced on it from the component surfaces.
 At first sight, the local coordinates around the punctures that are induced from the hyperbolic metric on the surface seem to be a gluing-compatible choice.
-This is true for surfaces with nodes, constructed by the plumbing fixture of hyperbolic surfaces.
-However, it turns out that when we construct the plumbing family of the hyperbolic Riemann surfaces without nodes, the resulting surfaces do not have constant curvature $-1$ everywhere.
+This is true for surfaces with nodes, constructed by the gluing of hyperbolic surfaces.
+However, it turns out that when we construct the plumbing family of hyperbolic surfaces without nodes, the resulting surface does not have constant curvature $-1$ everywhere.
 This implies that the induced local coordinates on the glued surface are not the local coordinates defined using the hyperbolic metric on it.
 Therefore, the induced local coordinate system from the hyperbolic metric is not gluing-compatible.

-In the simplest form of a degeneration, two parts of a degenerate Riemann surface are connected by a single long cylinder.
-Assume that we are gluing surfaces with hyperbolic metric on them.
+\newl In the simplest form of degeneration, two parts of a degenerate Riemann surface are connected by a single long cylinder.
+Assume that we are gluing surfaces with hyperbolic metrics on them.
 In this case, the cylinder connecting the component surfaces has a curve on it where the curvature is accumulated.
 This implies that the glued surface is not hyperbolic.
-This is the consequence of the following facts: 1) in the plumbing fixture construction, one glue two surfaces by identifying curves around the punctures, 2) the glued surface is hyperbolic only if the component surfaces are glued through a geodesic, 3) however there are no geodesic curves in the neighborhood of punctures.
+This is the consequence of the following facts: 1) in the plumbing fixture construction, one glues two surfaces by identifying curves around the punctures, 2) the glued surface is hyperbolic only if the component surfaces are glued through a geodesic, 3) however there are no geodesic curves in the neighborhood of punctures.
 According to the Uniformization Theorem, any surface subject to the condition $2g+n\ge 3$ can be made hyperbolic.
 In fact, we can make it hyperbolic by performing a Weyl transformation.
-The correct Weyl factor can be obtained by solving the so-called {\it curvature correction equation} \cite{Wolpert2,Wolpert3,Melrose}.
-To describe this equation, consider a compact Riemann surface having metric $ds^2$ with Gauss curvature $\mathbf{C}$.
-The conformally-equivalent metric $e^{2f}ds^2$ has constant curvature $-1$, if $f$ satisfy the curvature correction equation
+The correct Weyl factor can be obtained by solving the so-called {\it curvature-correction equation} \cite{Wolpert199002,ObitsuWolpert200704,MelroseZhu201606}.
+To describe this equation, consider a compact Riemann surface having metric $ds^2$ with the Gauss curvature $\mathbf{C}$.
+The conformally-equivalent metric $e^{2f}ds^2$ has constant curvature $-1$, if $f$ satisfy the curvature-correction equation